hpcleuven/VscDocumentation/source/access/ondemand/interactive-apps.rst

       cluster, which also contains 4 shared GeForce GTX 1080 Ti GPUs for improved rendering performance.

-In the case that you have passed the testing phase, and you want to start conducting experiments, we recommend that you make the switch to batch jobs instead, as they will not require your presence to start your code.
+Once you have passed the testing phase, and you want to start conducting experiments, we recommend that you make the switch to batch jobs instead, as they will not require your presence to start your code.

 .. _noVNC: https://novnc.com/